Ashwagandha is an incredibly healthy medicinal herb.

-This is what the ashwagandha plant looks like: The ashwagandha plant is a small shrub with yellow flowers that's native to India and North Africa.
+The ashwagandha plant is a small shrub with yellow flowers that's native to India and North Africa.
 Extracts or powder from the plant's root or leaves are used to treat a variety of conditions.

-Bottom Line: Ashwagandha is a prominent herb in Indian Ayurvedic medicine and has become a popular supplement due to its health benefits.
+Summary Ashwagandha is a prominent herb in Indian Ayurvedic medicine and has become a popular supplement due to its health benefits.

 In several studies, ashwagandha has been shown to lower blood sugar levels.

-A test-tube study found that it increased insulin secretion and improved insulin sensitivity in muscle cells (2).
+One test-tube study found that it increased insulin secretion and improved insulin sensitivity in muscle cells (2).

-Bottom Line: Ashwagandha may reduce blood sugar levels through its effects on insulin secretion and sensitivity.
+Summary Ashwagandha may reduce blood sugar levels through its effects on insulin secretion and sensitivity.

 It also impedes the growth of new cancer cells in several ways (7).

 In one study, mice with ovarian tumors treated with ashwagandha alone or in combination with an anti-cancer drug had a 70–80% reduction in tumor growth.
-The treatment also prevented metastasis, the spread of cancer to other organs (13).
+The treatment also prevented the spread of cancer to other organs (13).